VladUO/UOCIS322-P6/README.md

 The website.py function simply sends out the data in whatever format through a return statement.
 In my program that data is then output on the submit page.

+Once thing to note: I used python pandas to convert the list into a dataframe and then from that into CSV format.
+It seems to be formatted correctly but the output looks a little strange without a csv reader.
+I was not sure if we are supposed to implement anything like that but I ran out of time and decided to leave it as is.